jcn509/pyxboxtest/README.md

   - Automatically copy a HDD image before an app is run so that the changes made won't affect other tests
   - To keep things efficient we can:
     - Use QEMU's copy on write drive creation feature
-- Headless mode should be toggled on/off only via a command line parameter

 ## If time allows
 - Pause/continue execution using QEMU's monitor
 - Investigate https://github.com/mborgerson/xqemu-kernel.
 I couldn't get it to work :/ but if it could be used it would provide a way to run tests legally on some CI platform (currently tricky due to legal issues with the kernel)
-- Support for CXBX-R (tests should work regardless of which emulator is used, without much modification)
+- Support for Cxbx-Reloaded (tests should work regardless of which emulator is used, without much modification)
   - Currently NXDK support is not very good, so this may not happen for some time
   - May not be possible to support:
     - headless mode